SELF-CARE

 -

-Heart failure patients get a virtual coach to boost Self-Care
+Heart failure patients get a virtual coach: study tests remote motivational interviews

-Disease control Not yet recruitingThis study tests whether remote motivational interviewing—online coaching sessions with a nurse—can help heart failure patients and their family caregivers improve self-care, quality of life, and emotional well-being.
-About 600 participants (300 patients with moderate to severe h…
+Disease control Not yet recruitingThis study tests whether remote motivational interviewing—online chats with a trained nurse—can help heart failure patients and their family caregivers improve self-care and quality of life.
+600 participants (300 patients with moderate to severe heart failure and their caregivers…

 Phase: NA • Sponsor: Wroclaw Medical University • Aim: Disease control